-An extensive examination of Oklahoma Tax Commission (OTC) emails, cross-referenced(1) with related documents uncovered, revealing new evidence of extensive cover up used in hiding tax credit fraud.
-Fraud extensively document on Prowlingowl.com.
+An extensive examination of confidential Oklahoma Tax Commission (OTC) emails, cross-referenced(1) with related documents uncovered, revealing new evidence of vast cover-up used in hiding tax credit fraud.
+Fraud extensively documented on Prowlingowl.com.

-Claims were filed, but stashed in boxes, where the claims would remain for two years, when concerns arose the claims might draw attention.
-This would cost those waiting a significant loss in interest.
+Claims were filed but stashed in boxes, where the claims would remain for two years; when concerns arose, the claims might draw attention.
+This would cost those waiting, a significant loss in interest.
 Chaparral Energy, received $30 million in tax credits, for investing $15 million, in QMA through Altus Ventures.
-Chaparral was still waiting after two years for nearly $28 million, in refunds.
+Chaparral was still waiting after two years for nearly $28 million in interest.
 Serious money.
-On the other hand, exposure could mean the loss of both their $60 million in tax credits, plus their original $30 investment.
-The failure of QMA, meant they should lose both their $64 million in unearned tax credits plus $32 million investment.
+On the other hand, exposure could mean the loss of both the $60 million in tax credits, plus their original $30 investment.
+The failure of QMA meant they should lose both their $64 million in unearned tax credits plus $32 million investment.

 The point obviously, none of this would have occurred, if the tax credits were legitimate.
-No one would sit by quietly, losing interest on $60 plus million, when they had a legitimate claim.
-Money talks, and money is saying, there is public corruption at the tax commission, and at every agency and involving every official, turning their backs.
+No one would sit by quietly, losing interest on $60 plus million when they had a legitimate claim.
+Money talks and money said, there is public corruption at the tax commission, and at every agency and involving every official, turning their backs.

 Fraud on fraud.

-With cover up hiding the false claim, the investment failing far short of meeting eligibility requirements, was the first visible disqualification of the investment.
+With cover-up hiding the false claim, the claimed investments failed far short of meeting eligibility requirements, were the first visible disqualification of the investment.
 This automatically required the Oklahoma Tax Commission (OTC) to recover the entire $66 million tax credits.

-Instead, Tony Mastin, head of OTC, in blatant disregard law, directed OTC employees to expedite insuring those still waiting receive all of their promised unearned public money, plus slip in an extra $30 million.
+Instead, Tony Mastin, head of OTC, in blatant disregard law, directed OTC employees to expedite ensuring those still waiting to receive all of their promised unearned public money, plus slip in an extra $30 million.
 Now the public has been robbed of $96 million.

-Insuring those received their unearned money, would force the state to take proactive action to recover the stolen money.
+Ensuring those received their unearned money would force the state to take proactive action to recover the stolen money.
 Something state officials cannot afford to do, without some exposing their own involvement, and others exposing their failures to protect the public interest.

 The $20,364,324 and $10,014,810 would be Altus Ventures (and possibly some of Affinity Ventures, both managed by Paul Doughty) and Chaparral.
 Chaparral's SEC filings identify Altus Ventures as the source of $20,364,324.
 The $10,014,810 showed up on a later filing and avoided identifying.